 Risks of Heroin Use

-Heroin addiction affects an individuals physical health significantly.
+Heroin addiction affects an individual’s physical health significantly.
 Addicts can suffer from infection in the heart lining, abscesses, liver disease, and collapsed veins.
-Pure heroin

-or mixed with other drugs or white substances such as sugar, starch and powdered milk.
-Street heroin can also be mixed with strychnine or other poisons putting the drug user's life in danger.
+Pure heroin is the term used for heroin that is not mixed with another substance.
+Street heroin is cut or mixed with other drugs or white substances such as sugar, starch, and powdered milk.
+Street heroin can also be mixed with strychnine or other poisons, putting the drug user’s life in danger.

-addicts do not know what the strength of the pure drug may be or what it may be mixed with, they are at risk of overdose or death.
-Studies have shown that the average heroin user after five years of use has a 90% chance of having contracted Hepatitis C. The transmission of HIV and other diseases from sharing non-sterile needles is a high risk for heroin addicts.
+Because heroin addicts do not know what the strength of the pure drug may be or what it may be mixed with, they are at risk of overdose or death.
+Studies have shown that the average heroin user, after five years of use, has a 90% chance of having contracted Hepatitis C. The transmission of HIV and other diseases from sharing non-sterile needles is a high risk for heroin addicts.